 FOR HISTORY OF PRINCETON AIRPORT – Late ’70s to Early ’80s – PRINCETON AIRWAYS

-On March 29, 1985, Princeton Aero Corp, whose principals are members of the Nierenberg family, Naomi, Dick, and their son, Ken, purchased the airport.
+On March 29, 1985, Princeton Aero Corp – of whose principals are Dick, Naomi, and Ken Nierenberg – purchased the airport.
 The Nierenbergs had operated a full service fixed base operation at Kupper Airport for eighteen years when they were in search of a new home facing the expiration of their lease.

 Immediately the Nierenbergs brought all the services to the dormant airport which had been for sale for four years.
 The area pilots responded enthusiastically to the return of airport services.
 The new management immediately started to improve the facility with an improved lighting system.
 In 1987 a set of sixteen T-hangars was constructed and filled upon completion.

 The other services were well received.
 The FAA certified flight school grew rapidly; a variety of airplanes were available for rent; the maintenance shop expanded; the tie-down area increased; and Princeton Airport was back to a full service operation.